Mole (sauce): History

+Despite the fact that a very large number of mole recipes were to be found throughout prehispanic Mesoamerica, few if any contained chocolate, the Mexica reserving the use of chocolate for beverages.
+In the writings of Sahagún, there is no mention of it being used to flavor dishes.

 Preparation and consumption

 All mole preparations begin with one or more types of chili pepper.

 The classic moles of Central Mexico and Oaxaca, such as mole poblano and mole negro, include two or more of the following types of chili pepper: ancho, pasilla, mulato and chipotle.
 Other ingredients can include black pepper, achiote, huaje, cumin, clove, anise, tomato, tomatillo, garlic, sesame seed, dried fruit, herb like hoja santa, and many other ingredients.
 Mole poblano has an average of 20 ingredients; mole almendrado has an average of 26, and Oaxacan moles can have over 30.
 Chocolate, if used, is added at the end of cooking.
-According to Rick Bayless, the ingredients of mole can be grouped into five distinct classes: hot (chili), sour (tomatillo), sweet (fruit and sugar), spice and thick (seed, nut, tortilla).
+According to Rick Bayless, the ingredients of mole can be grouped into five distinct classes: hot (chili), sour (tomatillo), sweet (fruit and sugar), spice, and thick (seed, nut, tortilla).
+The preparation of mole negro includes charring several of the ingredients, and a greater amount of chocolate, both of which lead to a black colour.

 The ingredients are roasted and ground into a fine powder or paste.
 This roasting and grinding process is extremely laborious and takes at least a day to accomplish by hand.
 Traditionally, this work was shared by several generations of women in the family, but after the arrival of electric mills, it became more common to take the ingredients to be ground.
 Many families have their own varieties of mole passed down for generations, with their preparation reserved for special events in large batches.

 The resulting powder or paste is mixed with water, or more often broth, and simmered until it is pungent and very thick.
 It is most often prepared in a cazuela ([kaˈswela]) or a thick heavy clay cauldron and stirred almost constantly to prevent burning.
 The thickness of the sauce has prompted some, such as Mexican-food authority Patricia Quintana, to claim it is too substantial to be called a sauce.
 However, like a sauce, it is always served over something and never eaten alone.
 Mole poblano is most traditionally served with turkey, but it and many others are also served with chicken, pork, or other meat (such as lamb).

 A number of mole powders and pastes can be prepared ahead of time and sold, such as mole poblano, mole negro, and mole colorado.
 Many markets in Mexico, as well as grocery stores, supermarkets, and online retailers internationally, sell mole pastes and powders in packages or by the kilogram.

 Prepared mole sauce will keep for about three days in the refrigerator and it freezes well.
 The paste will keep six months in the refrigerator and about a year in the freezer.
 Leftover sauce is often used for the making of tamale and enchilada (often called enmolada) or over egg at brunch.